mrz1836/paymail-inspector/README.md

 <summary><strong><code>Application Deployment</code></strong></summary>
 <br/>

-[goreleaser](https://github.com/goreleaser/goreleaser) for easy binary deployment to Github and can be installed via: `brew install goreleaser`.
+[goreleaser](https://github.com/goreleaser/goreleaser) for easy binary deployment to GitHub and can be installed via: `brew install goreleaser`.

 The [.goreleaser.yml](.goreleaser.yml) file is used to configure [goreleaser](https://github.com/goreleaser/goreleaser).